 - Personal and social liability of members, beneficiaries, associates and concerned.

-- Societies Registration Act: Under this, you need to have minimum seven members to start an NGO and works for literary, scientific or charitable purpose.
+- Societies Registration Act: Under this, you need to have a minimum of seven members to start an NGO and works for literary, scientific or charitable purposes.

-- Indian Trusts Act: Under this act, you need to have minimum 2 people to start your NGO.
+- Indian Trusts Act: Under this act, you need to have a minimum of 2 people to start your NGO.
 There is no limit on maximum members under this act.
-In legal words, this act basically defines how the author of the trust could create a trust and assign trustees and assign his monetary assets to be controlled by the trust.
+In legal words, this act basically defines how the author of the trust could create trust and assign trustees and his monetary assets to be controlled by the trust.

 - Companies Act: Under this act, you can register your NGO as per Section 8 of the Companies Act with the Registrar of the Companies.
 Companies Act regulates incorporation of a company, its role and responsibilities, directors and dissolution of the company.

-Quite obvious it is that you would need monetary funds to set up and start your NGO.
+Quite obvious is that you would need monetary funds to set up and start your NGO.

-There are various ways through which you can collect funds and it can be done both through internal sources such as fees, donations, and subscription charges and through external sources such as grants or aids from the government, private organizations or foreign sources.
+There are various ways to collect funds.
+It can be done through internal sources such as fees, donations, and subscription charges and external sources such as grants or aids from the government, private organizations or foreign sources.

-In order to attract the attention of general mass and the funding agencies, you can also run meaningful campaigns.
-In India, today there are a lot of organizations who have a dedicated section for charity and want to work for some social cause.
+In order to attract the attention of the general mass and the funding agencies, you can also run meaningful campaigns.
+In India today, there are a lot of organizations that have a dedicated section for charity and want to work for some social cause.

-Now this is the most important step because all of your hard work can go down the drain in case you haven’t set the right approach of building a wide network.
+Now, this is the most important step because all of your hard work can go down the drain in case you haven’t set the right approach to building a wide network.

-To ensure that your NGO gets its due recognition, you need to get connected with various other NGOs, media houses who can do right marketing for your NGO, corporate and government agencies, professionals etc and be on a constant lookout for right partnerships because it is the partnership on which an NGO survives and thrives on, especially in today’s world.
+To ensure that your NGO gets its due recognition, you need to get connected with various other NGOs, media houses that can do the right marketing for your NGO, corporate and government agencies, professionals etc. and be on a constant lookout for the right partnerships because it is the partnership on which an NGO survives and thrives on, especially in today’s world.